-THE ONLY MAN wealthier than J. P. Morgan in 1912 was a Scottish immigrant from Dunfermline, County Fife, who emigrated with his family to Allegheny, Pennsylvania, at the age of twelve in 1848.
-He got his first job as a bobbin boy in a Pittsburgh cotton mill when he was thirteen, changing spools of thread twelve hours a day for $1.20 a week.
+THE WORLD’S RICHEST MAN when 1912 began was a Scottish immigrant from Dunfermline, County Fife, who emigrated with his family to Allegheny, Pennsylvania, at the age of twelve in 1848.
+He got his first job as a bobbin boy in a local cotton mill when he was thirteen, changing spools of thread twelve hours a day for $1.20 a week.
 Two years later he was a messenger boy in the Pittsburgh office of the Ohio Telegraph Company: $2.50 per week.
-At seventeen the Pennsylvania Railroad employed him as a telegraph operator: $4.00 per week.
-By the time he was eighteen he was superintendent of the railroad’s Pittsburgh Division, and that year he had started investing his money.
+At seventeen the Pennsylvania Railroad employed him as a telegraph operator: $25.00 per month.
+The following year he got his first investment opportunity, ten shares in the Adams Express, for which he had to borrow $500.
 The returns he reinvested . . . and reinvested . . . and reinvested, slowly built up Andrew Carnegie’s base of capital.

 But even as he was living the life of a robber baron during the Gilded Age, piling up capital and repressing striking workers, Carnegie was already formulating a different outlook on wealth than most of his tycoon friends.
 “Man must have no idol,” he wrote, “and the amassing of wealth is one of the worst species of idolatry!
 No idol is more debasing than the worship of money! . . .
 To continue much longer overwhelmed by business cares and with most of my thoughts wholly upon the way to make more money in the shortest time, must degrade me beyond hope of permanent recovery.”

-At least since 1875, when he wrote The Secret of Divine Civilization, ‘Abdu’l-Bahá had upheld a similar set of views on the responsibilities of the wealthy.
+‘Abdu’l-Bahá had upheld similar views on the responsibilities of the wealthy at least since 1875, when he wrote The Secret of Divine Civilization, an open letter to Iranians proposing an ambitious program of social, legal, religious, and educational reform.
 “Wealth is praiseworthy in the highest degree,” ‘Abdu’l-Bahá wrote, “if it is acquired by an individual’s own efforts and the grace of God, in commerce, agriculture, art and industry, and if it be expended for philanthropic purposes.
 Above all, if a judicious and resourceful individual should initiate measures which would universally enrich the masses of the people, there could be no undertaking greater than this.”

-In May, 1915, in the midst of the war, the two men corresponded once again, which Carnegie also printed in the Times.
+In May, 1915, in the midst of the war, ‘Abdu’l-Bahá sent a second letter, which Carnegie also printed in the Times.
 ‘Abdu’l-Bahá’s praise of the philanthropist was effusive.
 “A number of souls who were doctrinaires and unpractical thinkers worked for the realization of this most exalted aim and good cause [i.e. a basis for universal peace], but they were doomed to failure, save that lofty personage [Carnegie] who has been and still is promoting the matter of international arbitration and general conciliation through words, deeds, self-sacrifice and the generous donation of wealth and property.”
 “Rest thou assured,” ‘Abdu’l-Bahá wrote, “that thou wilt become confirmed and assisted in the accomplishment of this most resplendent service and in this mortal world thou shalt lay the foundation of an immortal, everlasting edifice and in the end thou wilt sit upon the throne of incorruptible glory in the Kingdom of God.”

-Today’s richest man, the Mexican telecom magnate Carlos Slim, enjoys a net worth of $69 billion, and Bill Gates of Microsoft, the second on Forbes magazine’s 2012 World’s Billionaires List, clocks in at $61 billion.
-Back in 2008, the magazine printed a list of the wealthiest Americans of the past, basing its calculations of their net worth on the percentage of the nation’s Gross Domestic Product (GDP) that they owned.
-Forbes estimated Andrew Carnegie’s personal fortune at $298.3 billion in 2007 dollars, or, in other words, almost five Bill Gateses.
-And by the time Carnegie died in 1919, he had given more than ninety percent of it away.
+Today’s richest man, the Mexican telecom magnate Carlos Slim [as of 2012], enjoys a net worth of $69 billion, and Bill Gates of Microsoft, the second on Forbes magazine’s 2012 World’s Billionaires List, clocks in at $61 billion.
+Back in 2007, two Forbes writers published a list of the wealthiest Americans of the past, comparing their relative wealth expressed as a percentage of inflation-adjusted Gross Domestic Product (GDP).
+They estimated Andrew Carnegie’s personal fortune at $281.2 billion in 2006 dollars, or, in other words, almost five Bill Gateses.
+And by the time Carnegie died in 1919, he had given almost ninety percent of it away.

-On April 15, 1912, ‘Abdu’l-Bahá’s fifth day in America, he held a compelling interview with Hudson Maxim, the arms dealer.
-In the course of the conversation ‘Abdu’l-Bahá encouraged Maxim to give up his business interests of supplying raw materials for the armaments of a militarizing society, and to turn his efforts to building peace.
+On April 15, 1912, ‘Abdu’l-Bahá’s fifth day in America, he received Hudson Maxim, the arms inventor, for an interview at the Hotel Ansonia.
+In the course of the conversation ‘Abdu’l-Bahá encouraged Maxim to give up his business interests— supplying raw materials for the armaments of a militarizing world—and to turn his efforts to building peace.
 “Then will your life become pregnant and productive with really great results,” ‘Abdu’l-Bahá told him.
 “God will be pleased with you and from every standpoint of estimation you will be a perfect man.”
 When ‘Abdu’l-Bahá met Andrew Carnegie a few days before he sailed from New York, he met an American who had done exactly that.